igor-sadchenko/SVNDetails/install/readme.txt

 SVNDetails is a content plugin and displays the following TortoiseSVN fields in Total Commander
   - SVN Author
   - SVN Lock owner
+  - SVN Property Status
   - SVN Revision
-  - SVN Status
+  - SVN Text Status
   - SVN URL

 Prerequisites
 -------------

-This plugin has been successfully tested with Total Commander 7.03 and TortoiseSVN 1.5.0, Build 13316 on Microsoft Windows XP Professional (x86) and Microsoft Windows Vista Business (x64), but it MAY work with other versions, too ;-)
+This plugin has been successfully tested with Total Commander 7.04a and TortoiseSVN 1.5.9, Build 15518 on Microsoft Windows XP Professional (x86) and Microsoft Windows Vista Business (x64), but it MAY work with other versions, too ;-)